-In those intense moments it’s so easy to reach for the phone.
-20 minutes later… you are pulled back to reality with needy children, a still messy house, and all those same feelings of stress.
+But in reality….
+20 minutes later… you are pulled back to reality with needy children, a still messy house, and all those same feelings of stress!

 Is this you?
 Don’t worry…

-Have Regular Individual Time
+3) Have Regular Individual Time

 We know spending time with our children individually is valuable.
 Instead of waiting until you have a few free hours and childcare for the other siblings, start with something as simple as 15 minutes.

-- When you begin interacting with your child regularly without distraction, the connection becomes stronger, reconnecting becomes easier
+- When you begin interacting with your child regularly without distraction, the connection becomes stronger and reconnecting becomes easier

 If regular 1:1 time helps those feelings of guilt subside, you know they were trying to lead you to more connection.
 Listen to them.

-Make Time For Yourself Too
+4) Make Time For Yourself Too

 If you are desperate for time alone and then – when you have it – consumed by guilt you aren’t at home… alone time is what you need.